-Ensure that the end of the stiff wire is bent over to avoid it sticking in your eye.
+For the older 40 MHx transmitters and receivers ensure that the end of the long stiff wire is bent over to avoid it sticking in your eye.

 Artistic design

 You can improve the appearance of your robot by adding a simple superstructure and by some imaginative design and colour.
 Some hints are given later in this manual.